Hi. My name is David Vanadia. I’m an independent freelance writer, storyteller, teacher, and artist based in Surf City, NJ.

 Classes are ongoing, Mondays and Thursdays at 6:30 pm.

 Yoga Bohemia offers multi-class discounts and seasonal promotions.
-See the Yoga Bohemia rates page for details.
-You can purchase online or in person.
+See the Yoga Bohemia rate page for details.

 Feel free to get in touch if you have any questions.